Package types

 command.

-The up xpkg push
+The crossplane xpkg push

 command requires: